parcels/iso3166_ru/README.md

-# ISO 3166-1 Country List in Russian
+# ISO 3166-1 Country List in English and Russian

 ## Installation